droidecahedron/nrf_peripheral_bfg/README.md

 <img width="214" height="169" alt="image" src="https://github.com/user-attachments/assets/2abf9c22-4c56-4fd2-b7b7-81a0e87b19bc" />

 From there, you won't be able to see it advertising to reconnect.
-If you want to wake the device back up, hold the shipmode for about half a second like when you first got the device.
+If you want to wake the device back up, hold the shipmode for about 1-2 seconds like when you first got the device.
 You should now be able to see it blinking again, indicating it is advertising!

 _If you're really stuck, the `prj.conf` and `main.c` of this branch have the solutions._